apkiys/SET09803-DevOps-Global-Online/labs/lab08/README.md

 </project>
 ```

 Once happy with your changes merge them into master and push your changes to GitHub.
 Once GitHub Actions is complete if you look up your Releases you will see the new release there.
-Note that `seMethods.jar` has been added.
+Note that `devopsethods.jar` has been added.

 ![1](img/release.png)